 To have greater impact in a more strategic location, ISOT-Asia moved to Manila in 1990.
 In 2006, to emphasize its thrust toward the development of leaders for the Asian church, ISOT-Asia changed its name to International Graduate School of Leadership.
 IGSL’s campus now has over 10,000 sq. m. of dorms, offices, library, and classrooms on a one-hectare property in Manila, Philippines.

 The school has grown significantly.
 The resident school population now includes about 290 students from 22 countries.
 One-half of the degree students come from outside the Philippines, many from countries most in need of hearing the gospel of Christ.
 Others prepare themselves as missionaries to Asia through the Master of Divinity Intercultural Studies major, Master of Arts in Transformational Leadership, and Teaching English as a Second Language (TESL) program.

-Over its 35-year history, the variety and scope of its programs, the number of faculty, and the corresponding impact of the school have greatly increased.
-Extension programs now reach almost 2,000 people each year through short-term training programs for rural pastors, seminars for Christian leaders in various Asian countries, and evening classes in Metro Manila.
+Over its 38-year history, the variety and scope of its programs, the number of faculty, and the corresponding impact of the school have greatly increased.
+Extension programs now reach over 10,000 people trained through short-term training programs for rural pastors, seminars for Christian leaders in various Asian countries, and evening classes in Metro Manila.